bgopikrishna/content/blog/error-boundaries-in-react.md

 * A Class Component
 * It should implement either (or both) of the lifecycle methods.
   * `getDerivedStateFromError()` - This static lifecycle method allows us to update the state when an error happens.
 Using this, we can show the fallback UI.
-  * `componentDidCatch()` - This is another life cycle method that we can use to log the error information to application monitoring services like Prometheus or sentry.
+  * `componentDidCatch()` - This is another life cycle method we can use to log the error information to application monitoring services like Prometheus or sentry.

 ## Example

 We will build a simple application that shows a list of superheroes and their powers.
-On selecting a particular hero, we’re going to show his superpowers.
+On selecting a particular hero, we're going to show his superpowers.

 It looks something like this.
 You will find the completed application at the end of this article.

 ![React Application](/uploads/screenshot-2022-04-13-at-9-56-28-am.png)

-Enough talk, Let’s get our hands dirty.
+Enough talk, Let's get our hands dirty.

-We are going to use `create-react-app` boilerplate.
+We are going to use `create-react-app`.
 Open your terminal and run.

 ```sh
 npx create-react-app hero-powers